A way to get MNI coordinates for subcortical voxels of a CIFTI file

 MNI <- MNI[, -4]

-Finally, we got what we wanted, which is a 31870 by 3 matrix with the MNI coordinates as columns.
+Now, we got what we wanted, which a 31870 by 3 matrix with the MNI coordinates as columns.
 Here are the first six values, which should all belong to the left accumbens:

 head(MNI)